leenalqu/WordBattle/README.md

 2. First to zero cards wins the game 😍🎉🏆
 3. But if you or the bot collect 15 cards bye bye ☠️😵‍💫

+# Coin Flip (Who Goes First?)🪙
+At the start of the game a coin flip decides who makes the first move wish luck be on your side 😊

 ##### Ready????
 Let’s go 🤗